hashicorp/vault/website/source/docs/secrets/mysql/index.html.md

       <li>
         <span class="param">verify-connection</span>
         <span class="param-flags">optional</span>
-	If set, connection_url is verified by actually connecting to the database Defaults to true.
+	If set, connection_url is verified by actually connecting to the database.
+	Defaults to true.
       </li>
     </ul>